Snaps of Alawwal’s success journey

 Alawwal Qitaf Credit Card

-In partnership with Saudi Telecom Company (STC), Alawwal bank launches Alawwal Qitaf co-branded credit card, rewarding customers with STC Qitaf points and exclusive benefits.
+In partnership with Saudi Telecom Company (STC), Alawwal launches Alawwal Qitaf co-branded credit card, rewarding customers with STC Qitaf points and exclusive benefits.

-Alawwal bank launches the Chat service allowing customers to engage with a bank agent through Alawwal Online to get the required help to complete their banking needs.
+Alawwal launches the Chat service allowing customers to engage with a bank agent through Alawwal Online to get the required help to complete their banking needs.

 ID Update through Alawwal Online and Alawwal Mobile

-Alawwal bank launches customer ID update through online and mobile, without the need to visit the branch and in a few simple steps.
+Alawwal launches customer ID update through online and mobile, without the need to visit the branch and in a few simple steps.

 Touch ID and Face ID recognition

-With the introduction of Touch ID, Alawwal bank makes logging in to its mobile app easier via fingerprint identification for iPhone.
+With the introduction of Touch ID, Alawwal makes logging in to its mobile app easier via fingerprint identification for iPhone.
 While Face ID service was introduced later for fast and secure log in to the mobile app using face recognition.